 Unless you have specific items that you are deliberately keeping from students, it’s best to publish everything in your course.
 Check that all the modules are published.
 If the module itself is not published, students cannot access any materials within the module.

-All of your Zoom meetings will show up if you follow the Zoom link in Canvas.
-We suggest you set up your Zoom meetings by setting up one meeting and then configuring that meeting to recur weekly on the same days (see below).
+If your meetings will be the same day(s) and time each week, we suggest using the Recurring meeting function when setting up your Zoom meetings.
+Set up one meeting and then configuring that meeting to recur weekly on the same days (see below).

 (Also remember to check Record the meeting automatically in the cloud so your meetings will be archived for students who might be sick or have connectivity problems that day.)